International Public Sector Financial Accountability Index

 Accrual reporting – recording the economic substance of transactions when they occur rather than when cash settlement occurs – is fundamental to good decision making, transparency and accountability.

-Analyzing data captured by IFAC and CIPFA's International Public Sector Financial Accountability Index, this 2018 Status Report (published in November 2018) analyzes information from 150 jurisdictions across the globe to develop an understanding of the bases and frameworks used in public sector financial reporting.
+Analyzing data captured by IFAC and CIPFA's International Public Sector Financial Accountability Index, the 2018 Status Report (published in November 2018) analyzes information from 150 jurisdictions across the globe to develop an understanding of the bases and frameworks used in public sector financial reporting.

-Within Five Years, 65% of Governments will Report on Accrual
+By 2023 65% of Governments will Report on Accrual

 - Africa: 19 total countries (two currently)

 - Latin America and the Caribbean: 23 total countries (seven currently)

 Of the 98 governments projected to be reporting on accrual by 2023, 74 were projected to be making use of IPSAS in one of three ways:

 - 29 governments will use IPSAS as a reference point